Social Science

 Spotlight Course

-This course provides freshmen an introduction to topics relating to the origins and developments of today’s global societies.
-While reviewing great civilizations through various lenses, students will build essential seminar skills of reading critically, asking insightful questions, presenting and speaking gracefully, and writing effectively.
-Our approach will encourage students to understand seminal texts—religious, philosophical, political, and literary—as an expression of universal human aspirations and cultural development.
-The seminar format will encourage students to find their voices and express their views on the questions the course will pursue.
-Students will work collaboratively to understand the foundations of the past that shape our world today, as well as the responsibilities of global citizenship.
+This course, required for freshmen, provides students with an introduction to topics relating to the origins and developments of today’s global societies while building the essential seminar skills of reading critically, asking insightful questions, presenting and speaking gracefully and writing effectively.
+The histories of great civilizations will be viewed through various lenses.
+Our approach will encourage students to understand seminal texts - religious, philosophical, political, and literary - as an expression of universal human aspirations and cultural development.
+The seminar format will encourage students to find their voices and express their views on the essential questions such as “what is it to be human?”.
+Furthermore, they will work collaboratively to discover a better understanding of the foundations of the past that shape our world today as well as the responsibilities of global citizenship.

 The Path